5 min read

 Don’t fall into the trap of giving every employee admin access.
 Employees with admin access could lock you out of your website, your bank account, your social media pages, and so much more.

 Plus, they could delete users in applications that are essential to your business.
 You can give editor and contributor status to several people, but save admin status for yourself and a trusted team member.

 Always keep a backup of your data in case your computer or phone is stolen.
 It's bad enough dealing with a theft, so you don't want the stress of losing data, too.

 It's not always theft that takes your data, though.
 Malware, viruses, and system failures can all wipe out your data, which is why software updates are essential.
 Updated systems have a fighting chance at keeping out security threats.

-Another way to protect your small business is to make sure you have the insurance coverage you need.
-Check with your local Pekin Insurance agent to find out how we can help put your mind at ease.
+Another way to protect your small business is to make sure you have the coverage you need.
+Set up a solid, secure business insurance plan with help from your local, licensed Pekin Insurance agent!